 So the next step for me is heading back to university to continue postgraduate study in conservation.
 It’ll be hard work and there’ll be plenty of challenges, not least in organising and paying for our wedding while I’m a student again!

 From September, I’m going to be traveling through to the beautiful city of Edinburgh several times a week to study theory and more importantly practical skills in environmental science, wildlife conservation and even some ecotourism which allows so exciting cross over here with the tinberry travels.
 So keep an eye out for some new post on my new local hotspots here in Edinburgh and my course even has the opportunity to do field research in Tobago so there may be some tropical beaches interspersing the rainy Scottish fieldwork days.
 All though you have to admit those look pretty good too.

-Do you manage to link other passions into your travels?
+Do you manage to incorporate other passions into your travels?
 Got some advice for those returning to university?
-Share your stories below
+Share your stories below.